 Scope note:

-This property specifies the type of approximation between two instances of E53 Place
+This property specifies the type of approximation between two instances of E53 Place, for example if the approximation is based on cadastral information, (old) maps, oral information or modern techniques like GPS coordinates.

 Examples:

 [40°31'17.9"N 21°15'48.3"E] (E53) approximates Kastoria, Greece, TGN ID: 7010880 (E53).
 [The approximating declarative place with point shape is defined in terms of coordinates taken from https://sws.geonames.org/735927]